nono90/FinalWeather/README.md

 - Android API 19 (4.4 KITKAT)
 - Windows (Caliburn - WinRT or Windows 10 UWP)

+## Coding rules & resources
+- You are free to use any framework or library as long as their licence is free
+- You are free to use any external resource (images, gifs...) as long as they don't have copyrights
+- You can use your own coding style, but keep it consistent over the whole app

 ## The App
 ### Step 1: Data Model
 - Define your model based on the need of the project
 - Use the appropriate framework to handle data storage

 ### Step 2: Network
-- Get the current weather for Lyon, FR and the forecast for the next days.
+- Get the current weather for **a** city you chose and the forecast for the next days.
 - API to use: http://openweathermap.org/api (You're free to choose another one if you want to)

 ### Step 3: UI